Table of contents: Engine Oil and Oil Filter -… ↓ Condensate - Drain. Cars with diesel… ↓

 24. Disconnect the fuel filter from the mounting flange.

-25. Drain the remaining fuel from the fuel filter into an appropriate container.
+25. Drain the remaining fuel from the fuel filter into a suitable container.

 26. Install a new fuel filter.

-28. Operate the starter until fuel begins to flow to the injection pump.
+28. Operate the starter until fuel begins to flow to the high-pressure fuel pump.